H: numpy structured array A record of runtime attributes and output data for all ensemble members.

 gen_f and sim_f functions accept a local history

-array as the first argument (this contains only the rows and fields sent to the function.
+array as the first argument that contains only the rows and fields specified.

 For new function calls these will be specified by either